 The Company has operating leases for facilities and finance leases for office equipment.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet.
 The Company determines if an arrangement is a lease at inception of a contract.
 Right of Use ("ROU") assets represent the Company's right to use an underlying asset during the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 ROU assets and lease liabilities are recognized at the lease commencement date based on the net present value of fixed lease payments over the lease term.
-The Company's lease term is deemed to include options to extend or terminate the lease incentives.
-As most of the Company's operating leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of future lease payments.
-Operating fixed lease agreements generally include an interest rate that is used to determine the present value of future lease payments.
+The Company's lease term is deemed to include options to extend or terminate the lease when it is reasonably certain that it will exercise that option.
+ROU assets also include any advance lease payments made and exclude lease incentives.
+As most of the Company's operating leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments on a collateralized basis.
+Finance lease agreements generally include an interest rate that is used to determine the present value of future lease payments.
 Operating fixed lease expense and finance lease depreciation expense are recognized on a straight-line basis over the lease term.